 - 2Remove the paint reservoir and place the filter inside.
 Mix the paint so that any binders or pigments are evenly distributed.
 If they aren’t evenly dispersed in the can, they won’t be on your finished project, either.

 - 3If you’re using pre-cat, fill the reservoir about 85% of the way.
-If you’re using post-cat, fill it up 65 - 75% and fill the remainder up to 85% with thinner.
+If you’re using post-cat, fill it up 65 - 75% and fill the remainder up to 85% with lacquer thinner.
 Stir the contents of the reservoir, then attach it to your sprayer.

 - 4Set whatever you’re lacquering in a paint booth or set it on a flat surface where paint splatter won’t matter.